HamStudy/hamstudy-hambook/tech2022/content/Part 1. Science/Chapter 3. Radio Wave/section 3-1 Freq and Wavelength.md

 #### Resonance and Antenna Design

-When an antenna's length matches the wavelength (or a fraction of it) of the radio waves you want to work with, it resonates like a tuning fork.
-This makes the antenna most efficient at that frequency.
+When an antenna's length matches the wavelength—or certain specific fractions of it, like a quarter wavelength—it resonates like a tuning fork.
+This physical matching creates optimal conditions for the antenna to absorb or emit electromagnetic energy at that specific frequency, resulting in much more efficient signal transmission and reception.

 For example, a half-wave dipole antenna for the 2-meter band would be about 1 meter long (half of 2.08 meters).
 We'll explore this more when we discuss antennas!